With temperatures dropping and the nights drawing in, we’re using a dedicated fleet to tackle leaves on the line.

 Regarded as the railway’s equivalent of black ice on the roads, leaves on the line can create issues when they stick to damp rails.
 Moving trains compress them into a thin, black layer that can affect train braking and acceleration.

 The build up of leaf mulch can also make it harder for signallers to detect a train’s location, causing delays to your journeys.

 That is why we and train operators are working flat out this autumn.
 For example, we’re preparing specialist equipment, undertaking specialist driver training and ensuring teams are on standby 24/7 to help keep services running safely and smoothly.

 Leaves on the line are much like black ice on the roads because they can affect train braking and acceleration.

 This means train drivers must slow down earlier for stations and signals to avoid overshooting them.
 They must also accelerate more gently to avoid wheel spin.
-All this can increase journey time and lead to delays for passengers.
+All this can increase journey time and lead to delays.

 Build-up of leaf mulch can also make it harder for our signallers to detect a train’s location, causing delays when subsequent trains are unable to proceed until the train in front moves further up the line.

 Nick King, network services director at Network Rail, said: “Our preparation for this year’s autumnal weather has been as comprehensive as ever, and our highly skilled frontline teams and leaf-busting trains will be working non-stop to help keep the tracks clear and services running on time.

 “We have worked tirelessly to make sure passengers can travel by rail safely over recent months – for example through enhanced cleaning regimes at stations and introducing hand sanitiser points at our stations.